 3. Building Code Review

-The Building Official (Inspector) will review the building plans to determine compliance with the OBC, the Town’s by-laws, provincial regulations & other applicable agencies.
+The Building Official (Inspector) will review the building plans to determine compliance with the Ontario Building Code (OBC), the Town’s By-laws, provincial regulations & other applicable agencies.

 A. If compliance with the OBC, the zone regulations & other applicable law & regulations is determined, the application is approved & the Building Permit is issued.

-B. If compliance is not achieved, Building Staff will notifiy the applicant/owner via email or letter outlining all deficiencies & requirements, information documents etc., necessary to gain compliance.
+B. If compliance is not achieved, Building Staff will notify the applicant/owner via email or a letter outlining all deficiencies & requirements, information & documents necessary to gain compliance.

 Once all relevant information, documents, correspondence, etc., is submitted, Building Staff will re-review the information to determine compliance.
-If compliance is achieved, then the Building Permit is isssued.
+If compliance is achieved, then the Building Permit is issued.

 5. Obtaining the Building Permit

-A Building Permit is the document granting legal permission to start construction & you must proceed accordingly to the approved Building Permit & plans.
+A Building Permit is the document granting legal permission to start construction.
+The construction must proceed accordingly with the approved Building Permit & plans.

-Once the plans are approved & stamped, one set will remain on file & the other set will be returned (to be kept on site during the construction process).
+Once the plans are approved & stamped, one set will remain on file & the other set will be returned to the applicant or owner.

 6. Schedule required inspections

 The person responsible for the construction project must request each inspection.
-Allow 24 to 48 hours advance notice to shedule an inspection.
+Allow 24 to 48 hours advance notice to schedule an inspection.

 For further information with the Building Permit process, please review the following video.